Tommie Dukes

-Tommie Dukes (September 24, 1906 - January 5, 1991), nicknamed "Dixie", was an American Negro league catcher between 1928 and 1945.
+Tommie Dukes (September 24, 1906 - January 5, 1991), nicknamed "Dixie", was an American Negro league baseball catcher between 1928 and 1945.

 A native of Picayune, Mississippi, Dukes made his Negro leagues debut in 1928 with the Chicago American Giants.
 He went on to play for several teams, including the Cuban House of David, Nashville Elite Giants and Homestead Grays, and finished his career back with the American Giants in 1945.
 Dukes died in Lumberton, Mississippi in 1991 at age 84.